Reckitt Hong Kong Ecommerce Campaign Crowned Bronze In Best Ecommerce Campaign - Content Marketing And Shortlisted For The Newly Launched Category Of ...

-Reckitt's Customer Review eCommerce campaign successfully leveraged data insights to refine ad targeting and content strategies, driving a significant fivefold increase in Return-on-Ad-Spent (ROAS) in just one month

-HONG KONG SAR - Media OutReach - 24 November 2023 - Reckitt Hong Kong was awarded Bronze in 'Best eCommerce Campaign - Content Marketing' and shortlisted for the newly launched category of 'Best Use of Analytics and Data Insights' at Marketing Interactive's Asia eCommerce Awards 2023, recognising an exemplary performance of the Customer Review eCommerce Campaign, in which the refined ad targeting strategies and ad content with a 'human touch' drove a significant growth of 533% in ROAS in June, compared to the average of offer-centric eCommerce campaigns from January to May 2023.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 24 November 2023 - Reckitt Hong Kong was awarded Bronze in "Best eCommerce Campaign - Content Marketing" and shortlisted for the newly launched category of "Best Use of Analytics and Data Insights" at Marketing Interactive's Asia eCommerce Awards 2023, recognising an exemplary performance of the Customer Review eCommerce Campaign, in which the refined ad targeting strategies and ad content with a "human touch" drove a significant growth of 533% in ROAS in June, compared to the average of offer-centric eCommerce campaigns from January to May 2023.
 The recognitions are testaments to Reckitt's efforts in putting consumers first and its ongoing commitment to constantly seeking out new opportunities effectively to cater to the evolving market needs.
 The campaign successfully captured the interest of the target segment and built up confidence in Reckitt's brands and products with the help of genuine reviews embedded into the promotional ad messaging.

 Reckitt is recognised for its success in leveraging data and analytics to drive positive outcomes